On March 3rd, I woke up to this text:

 I could take it as an FU or a thank you.
 I’m going to choose to see this as an acknowledgment of respecting creature-to-creature Nature Karma.

-I’m happy I stuck with Operation Relocate.
-I was up there protecting my family during my operation.
-Spring 2020 brought many challenges, value-defining decisions and growth.
+Operation Relocate was a success.
+I was up there protecting my family from the early uncertainty of Covid.
+Spring 2020 created many challenges, value-defining decisions and personal growth.
 These squirrels gave me a powerful reminder that we are creatures like they are creatures.
 They protect and feed their young like we do.

 What if you saw yourself as a creature, a human creature?
 Just because we don’t live around dense forests doesn’t mean we aren’t creatures with our own habitat.
 We are creatures.
 No matter where we live, whether it’s on a farm in the woods or New York City, we aren’t just part of nature; we are nature.